ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 --------|-------------------------|--------------------|------------------|-> time
         v                         v                    v                  v in the container add   implement resizing      implement resizing  publish the resizing
-size: { width: int }   in the microfrontends   in the container    functionality that doesn't change                                                to production
+size: {width: number}  in the microfrontends   in the container    functionality that doesn't change                                                to production
 ```